E-learning

 Learning Theories and Instructional Design

-The Behaviorism Learning Theory and Instructional Design
+The Behaviorism Learning Theory

 Behaviorism is a learning theory which studies Obvious Behaviors.
 Obvious Behaviors include behaviors that can be calculated and observed.
 This learning theory considers the mind as a black box, where the possibility of thought processes occurring in the mind is not considered.
 The black box represents the response to stimulus that can be observed quantitatively.
 Pavlov, Watson, Thorndike and Skinner widely promoted and experimented in the behaviorist theory.